Thursday, December 19, 2013

 Facts

-Joseph originally studied in law before becoming an actor.
+Joseph originally studied law before becoming an actor.

 Career highlights